Muniox/blog-megak-back/README.md

 Here is a working live demo: https://blog.truemuniox.usermd.net/

-## Technologies/frameworks/libraries used on front-end side of project
+## Technologies/frameworks/libraries used on back-end side of project

 - TypeScript
-- React
+- Express
-- Tailwind
+- Mysql

 ## Layout